Kaptard/EU4-Power-Vacuum/README.md

   now.
 This means that the AI will actually declare war on you as well, even if you're slightly stronger.
 (Although they still won't attack huge alliance blocks that they can't beat)

+- Rivals will now subsidize weaker nations that are opposed to you

 - Armies with strong per-unit combat ability will now actually challenge armies that are larger in numbers (1.7 ratio to 0.9)